The Intrinsic Multiplicity Distribution of Exoplanets Revealed from the Radial Velocity Method. II. Constraints on Giant Planet Multiplicity from Different Surveys: Discussion

 Another influential study is \citet{Chatterjee:2008}, which started with three giant planets in initially packed configurations.
 At the end of their orbital integrations, all have lost at least one planet, with 20\% having lost two, resulting an average multiplicity of the final giant planet systems of $1.8$.
 This seems to agree well with our derived value (after including the linear trends).
 However, \citet{Chatterjee:2008} predicted that the the number of two-giant-planet systems exceeds the number of one-giant-planet systems by a factor of four, which is much higher than our derived ratio ($F_2/F_1\approx 1.0$ for CLS and $0.3$ for HARPS).

 More recent studies involving the giant planet--giant planet scatterings have included formation and migration phases of the planets, the addition and mutual impact of the lower-mass companions, and/or the tailored prescriptions to reproduce specific giant planet populations/properties \citep[e.g.,][]{Wu:2011, Frelikh:2019, Carrera:2019, Bitsch:2023, Nagpal:2024, Pan:2025}.
-One common outcome of these studies is that they tend also to produce either too many giant planets (i.e., $\bar{m}_{\rm p}$ too large) or too many systems with multiple giants.
+One common outcome of these studies is that they tend also to produce too many multi-giant systems similar to the early works.
 It is interesting to note that certain simulations in \citet{Nagpal:2024} do seem to reproduce the multiplicity distribution well, but the required parameters point to very weak eccentricity damping from the gaseous disk (see also \citealt{Bitsch:2020}).
-More theoretical investigations are needed to better understand the planet--disk interactions.
+Both \citet{Nagpal:2024} and \citet{Bitsch:2020} adopted the \citet{Lee:2002} prescription of eccentricity damping, but the full details of this damping is much more complicated.
+More theoretical investigations are needed to better understand the dynamical evolution of giant planets in the gaseous environment and how it affects the evolution of planet multiplicity.